Eumaeus/blackwell_fall_2018/docs/fyw_writing_project.md

 (1/4 of the 40% of Final Essay Grade, 10% of final grade.)

-A Keynote or Powerpoint presentation of **no more than 7 minutes**, teaching an audience about your chosen story or figure, offering basic information and compelling illustrations.
+A Keynote or Powerpoint (*vel sim.*) presentation of **no more than 7 minutes**, teaching an audience about your chosen story or figure, offering basic information and compelling illustrations.

 You will prepare a **script** for your presentation, in the form of a Markdown document.